Cranioplasty: Development of modern materials

-The prevalence of head injuries increased in the 20th century with the advancement of armaments, particularly the use of hand grenades in trench warfare during World War I (WWI).
-Along with a decreased mortality from suffering such injuries due to the development of cell debris removal, wound closing, and the use of antibiotics, cranioplasty techniques were therefore improved.
+The prevalence of head injuries increased in the 20th century with the advancement of armaments, particularly the use of hand grenades in trench warfare during World War I. Along with a decreased mortality from suffering such injuries due to the development of cell debris removal, wound closing, and the use of antibiotics, cranioplasty techniques were therefore improved.
 Autografts, allografts and synthetic materials are the main types of materials used for cranioplasty.

 Autografts, or autologous grafts, are body tissues taken from the patient.
 The first successful cranioplasty using an autograft was recorded in 1821, with the bone piece being reinserted into the cranium.
 The operation achieved partial healing.
 Subsequently, more studies and operations were carried out with autografts.
 A successful case of reimplantation of cranial bone was reported by Sir William Macewen in 1885, popularising autografts to be material for cranioplasty.
 Succeeding operations involved autografts taken from different parts of the patient's body, such as the tibia (leg bone), scapula (shoulder blade), ilium (hip bone), sternum (chest bone), along with fat tissues and fascia.

 Allografts are tissues from another individual of the same species.
 The first use of allografts was reported in 1915 with cadaver cartilage by Morestin.
 Subsequently, another 32 cases of cranioplasties performed with cadaver cartilage were reported by Gosset in 1916.
 The use of cadaver cartilage was favoured during World War I due to its malleability and resistance to infection.
 Its use declined because of its lack of significant calcification and strength.
 Cadaver skull was another type of allograft reported to be used as a cranioplasty material multiple times by Sicard and Dambrin from 1917 to 1919.
 The material was not favoured due to the high infection rate with its use.
 In the 1980s, the use of cadaver allograft disc for filling in small holes received a satisfactory result, and there was a resurgence of the use of cadaver bone.
 However, cadaver bones and allografts, in general, are not the preferred materials in modern operations.